-In 2007, there were 2.7 million American public school students (approximately 5 1⁄2% of the total public school enrollment) identified with learning disabilities so that they could be served under the Individuals with Disabilities Education Act (IDEA).
-These students represented 44% of the more-than-6 million school-age children with all kinds of disabilities who receive special education services.
+In 2009, there were 2.5 million American public school students (approximately 5% of the total public school enrollment) identified with learning disabilities so that they could be served under the Individuals with Disabilities Education Act (IDEA).
+These students represented 42% of the 5.9 million school-age children with all kinds of disabilities who receive special education services.
+(This percentage varies across states.
+See page 25 for more information.)

-Much has been written about the increase in the number of children identified as having LD in the years following enactment of the nation's special education law in 1975-then known as the Education for All Handicapped Children Act (EHA).
+Much has been written about the increase in the number of children identified as having LD in the years following enactment of the nation's special education law in 1975 -then known as the Education for All Handicapped Children Act (EHA).
 In fact, the LD category grew more than 300% between 1976 and 2000.
 The group also represented over 50% of all students eligible for special education during most of that time period.

 This dramatic rise in numbers drew criticism from researchers and policymakers alike.
-In a landmark paper published in 2001, Rethinking Learning Disabilities, researchers suggested that the category was a "catch-all" for low-achieving students and that, from its inception as a category, LD has served as a "sociological sponge that attempts to wipe up general education's spills and cleanse its ills."
-A report from a Presidential commission on special education in 2002 reported that up to 40% of children
+In a landmark paper published in 2001, Rethinking Learning Disabilities, researchers suggested that the category was a "catch-all" for low-achieving students and that, from its inception as a category, LD has served as a "sociological sponge that